Future-House/data-analysis-crow/README.md

 Note that the dataset and environment configuration must be updated appropriately.
 For an example, see [dataset.py](https://github.com/Future-House/data-analysis-crow/blob/main/src/fhda/dataset.py) which includes the capsule dataset configuration used for the BixBench benchmark.

 We also recommend visiting the BixBench repository where we share a full evaluation harness for the agent.

-## Customizing the Agent

-See the tutorial or edit the configuration file (e.g., `src/fhda/scripts/runner.yaml`) to modify:

-- Model configurations
-- System prompts
-- Analysis parameters
-- Output paths
-- Runtime behavior

 ## Hosted Agent
 Coming soon!